 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl.

-/32/ 5

-/33/

-/34/

 /35/

 B.3.3.
-Is sufficient evidence provided to support the /1/ DR See B.3.1.
-CAR 2 OK
+Is sufficient evidence provided to support the relevance /1/ DR See B.3.1.
+CAR-2 OK

-relevance of the arguments made? /3/ I CAR-3
+of the arguments made? /12/ Ι CAR-3

-/12/
+/3/

 /27/

 /29/

 /31/

 /32/

 /33/

+/34/

-/34/ /35/
+/35/

 B.3.4.
-If the starting date of the project activity is before the date of validation, has sufficient evidence been provided that the incentive from the CDM was seriously considered in the decision to proceed with the project activity? /1// DR The starting date of the project activity is in the initial version of the PDD submitted for validation indicated to be 1 May 2009, the date of signing the construction agreement.
-The validation started on 5 September 2009 when the PDD was published for global stakeholder consultation.
+If the starting date of the project activity is before the date of validation, has sufficient evidence been provided that the incentive from the CDM was seriously considered in the decision to proceed with the project activity? /1/ DR The starting date of the project activity is in the initial PDD submitted for validation indicated 1 May 2009, the date of signing the construction agreement.
+The validation on 5 September 2009 when the PDD was published for global stakeholder consultation.
 As the project starting date is after 2 August 2008, in accordance with EB 48 Annex 61, the project participants must inform the Brazilian DNA and the UNFCCC secretariat in writing of the commencement of the project activity and their intention to seek CDM status.
-Since DNV was not able to find the notification in the UNFCCC website, project participant is requested to provide the confirmation from the UNFCCC secretariat that such a notification had CAR 1 OK
+Since DNV was not able to find the notification in the UNFCCC website, project participant is requested to provide the confirmation from the UNFCCC secretariat that such a notification had been provided.
+CAR 1 OK

+B.4.
+Calculation of GHG Emission Reductions - Project emissions (VVM para 89-93) · · · · · · · · · · · · · · · · · · ·

+It is assessed whether the project emissions are stated